material-components/material-components-android/docs/theming/Dark.md

 view), then you can use `ElevationOverlayProvider`.

-If elevation overlays are enabled at the theme level, the `ElevationOverlayProvider#getSurfaceColorWithOverlayIfNeeded` method will return `colorSurface` with the overlay color blended in at an alpha level based on the elevation passed in.
+If elevation overlays are enabled at the theme level, the `ElevationOverlayProvider#compositeOverlayWithThemeSurfaceColorIfNeeded` method will return `colorSurface` with the overlay color blended in at an alpha level based on the elevation passed in.
 Otherwise, it will simply return `colorSurface`, so that you can use the result of this method in both `Light` and `Dark` themes without needing any additional orchestration.

-If you need to blend the overlays with an arbitrary color or an adjusted surface color, or get access to lower level values such as the overlay alpha percentages, take a look at the other `ElevationOverlayProvider` methods including `layerOverlayIfNeeded`, `layerOverlay`, and `calculateOverlayAlpha`.
+If you need to blend the overlays with an arbitrary color or an adjusted surface color, or get access to lower level values such as the overlay alpha percentages, take a look at the other `ElevationOverlayProvider` methods including `compositeOverlayIfNeeded`, `compositeOverlay`, and `calculateOverlayAlpha`.

 [dark-theme-mdc-spec]: https://material.io/design/color/dark-theme.html
 [dark-theme-mdc-spec-ui-application]: https://material.io/design/color/dark-theme.html#ui-application